jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 <!--more-->

-The last 20% then turned into consumption of a lot of "spare time" reading random blog posts and code to get to comfortable with publishing something.
+The last 20% then turned into consumption of a lot of "spare time" reading random blog posts and code to get comfortable with publishing something.
 This post is part of series that documents the journey, in the hopes that it will be easier for others.